businessman drawing colorful light bulb with IPV6 abbreviation, new technology idea concept

 Challenges with IPv4 designs

-In IPv4’s initial design, network security was given minor concern.
+In IPv4’s initial design, network security was a minor concern.
 However, as IPv4 was developed and the Internet explosion occurred in the 1990s, Internet threats became prolific, and we were essentially wide open to attack.
 If the current circumstances of Internet threats could have been predicted when IPv4 was being developed, the protocol would have had more security measures incorporated.

 IP Next Generation (IPng) was created, becoming IPv6 (RFC 1883).
 IPv6 is the second network layer standard protocol that follows IPv4, offers several compelling functions, and is the next step in the evolution of the Internet Protocol.